 Highland Springs Resort serves as a summer science camp for children.

 Getting to Highland Springs Resort

-Visitors do not have to be a guest of the hotel to enjoy the area’s hiking trails, but must register in the lobby and obtain a pass in order to walk the grounds.
+Visitors do not have to be a guest of the hotel to enjoy the area’s hiking trails but must register in the lobby and obtain a pass to walk the grounds.

 There is no charge for going on the trails and maps are available at the resort’s front desk.
 Trails may be closed on certain dates, so inquire ahead of time so as not be disappointed.